-NOTE This tutorial uses the MotionBuilder and 3ds Max 2012 single-step interoperability workflows, using the Send to menu option.
-If you do not have the 2012 versions of these products, refer to the MotionBuilder documentation.
+NOTE This tutorial uses the MotionBuilder and 3ds Max single-step interoperability workflows, using the Send to 3ds Max menu option.
+If you do not have the 2012 or 2013 versions of these products, refer to the MotionBuilder Help.

 To fine-tune Motion Capture animation with keyframing: